Exabyte-io/documentation/docs/properties/refinement.md

 # Refinement of Computed Properties

-The computed **raw properties** of Materials collected by the [Extractor](extractor.md) may subsequently need to be **refined** and **classified**, for a better appreciation of their **physical significance** and understanding of their **numerical accuracy**.
+The computed [Raw properties](classification/general.md) of Materials collected by the [Extractor](extractor.md) may subsequently need to be **refined** for a better appreciation of their **physical significance** and understanding of their **numerical accuracy**.
 This can help to make a definite assessment of their validity, and a comparison with other similar properties previously stored in the database.
 It also makes the results of simulations presentable and understandable for the user.

 ## Visualization of Refinement Stages